What is an ally?

 Dictionary.com’s definition: “to associate or connect by mutual relationship, as resemblance or friendship”.
-As overused as the word ally has become in recent years, it has became important as a means for non Black folk who use their privilege to step up support and amplify Black voices.
+As overused as the word ally has become in recent years, it has become important as a means for folk who use their privilege to step up to support and amplify Black voices.

 Who can be an ally?

 Anyone can and should be an ally but it always has to be genuine and should come from a good place with good intentions.
 Not for your own gain or fame.
 Your voice as an ally should never be one that drowns out others or be done with “savior” mentality.
 We want you to work with us, for us.
 Roxane Gay said it best, “ Black people do not need allies.
 We need people to stand up and take on the problems borne of oppression as their own, without remove or distance.
 We need people to do this even if they cannot fully understand what it’s like to be oppressed for their race or ethnicity, gender, sexuality, ability, class, religion, or other marker of identity.
 We need people to use common sense to figure out how to participate in social justice.”
 Before you embark on the journey, do some soul searching and understand who you are, because along the way you will be tested and challenged as the work will be uncomfortable.